slavipande/Workshop-TechWritingPortfolio/exercise-cheat-sheet.md

 2. Check the result of the published website on the Internet.

-## Step 6: Add GitHub Actions and tryout
+## Step 6: Add GitHub Actions and Tryout

 1. Go back locally.